-In addition, the IEF is starting to support practical egg production training courses at Ebenezer Agricultural College, Nampula, Mozambique.
+In addition, the IEF is supporting practical egg production training courses at Ebenezer Agricultural Centres, starting in Nampula, Mozambique.
 As well as investigating how modern information technology can lead to increased egg production across broad regions.

 Projects were undertaken to achieve a range of IEF objectives including: